mostafazhrn/manifold_mikhail_bot/README.md

 2️⃣ Local LLM Engine (Ollama)

-ZIZO Bot uses Ollama and by default:
+The Bot uses Ollama and by default:

 OLLAMA_MODEL=gpt-oss:120b-cloud